jadekang0611/devating-frontend/README.md

 ## Usage:

-- Click sign up and find your match
+- Click sign in and find your matches in profile
 - OR Click on create account
   - Enter name, email, password then next
   - Choose a avatar, then next
   - Add age & gender, then next
   - Choose gender interest, then next
   - Choose all your favorite activities, then next
   - Choose all your favorite coding languages, then next

 ## Testing: